Understanding Israeli probate and Succession Law in Israel

 The default presumption of the inheritance law is stated in section number 1 of the inheritance, Succession Law, which is that a man’s estate passes on to his heirs upon his death.
 This includes his fiscal assets, real estate, copy rights etc.

-How are Assets Bequeathed in Israel?
+How are Assets Bequeathed in Israeli registrar and court?

 - The deceased’s spouse at the time of death (the only relation mentioned here who isn’t related to the deceased by blood; this may include a common law spouse),